 Repatha financial support or coupon

 If you have questions about how to pay for your prescription or ways to lower its cost, talk with your doctor or pharmacist.
-You can also visit the Repatha manufacturer’s website to see if they have support options.
+You can also visit the Repatha manufacturer’s website for support options.
+For example, the drug’s manufacturer provides a card that can help reduce the drug’s copay cost.

 Your doctor will recommend the dosage of Repatha that’s right for you.
-Below are commonly used dosages, but always take the dosage your doctor prescribes.
+Below are commonly used dosages, but always administer the dosage your doctor prescribes.

-Repatha comes as a solution that’s injected under your skin.
+Repatha comes as a solution for injection under your skin.

 It’s available as prefilled, single-dose: